4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change/index.md

 Food there was amazing and fairly affordable.
 Dishes like fried rice, Tom Yum were a constant presence at every dinner's table.
 But my god, it was the Thai-fried omelettes that never fail to impress.
 That perfect blend of crispiness and tenderness was irresistible, and indeed, I ordered one after another.
 My love for eggs became a well-known fact among the restuarant staff at every meal.

 I also recalled an interesting encounter with the waiters on one of the nights.
 We had travelled a long way and finally reached [Ruen Mai restaurant](https://www.tripadvisor.com.sg/Restaurant_Review-g297927-d7297906-Reviews-Ruenmai_Krabi-Krabi_Town_Krabi_Province.html) (Strongly recommended if you're nearby!).
 Famished, we quickly ordered a myriad of dishes and it wasn't long before the table big enough for perhaps 8-9 but sitting the 5 of us, were fully filled.
-We overheard the staff giggling and one even sheepishly questioned if we could finish.
+We overheard the staff giggling and one sheepishly questioned if we could finish.

 <div style="width: 50%; height: auto; margin: 0 auto;">
     <img src="amazing_vegetables.jpg" alt="Amazing Vegetables" style="width: 100%; height: auto;">